Tuesday, 28 April 2015

 RAW JACKFRUIT CURRY / ECHORER DALNA

-When I look at the jackfruits in the market, I dive into my past and reach straight to my childhood.
-I was born and brought up at my maternal grandparent's home till age six.
-Even later the bond got stronger.
-Every summer and winter vacations I had to be there... to get cosy on my didu's [maternal grand mom] lap, ride behind the maternal uncles' scooter...
-I was spoilt by their indulgence....
-My grandfather loved gardening....the house had a big garden surrounded by coconut & beetle nut trees.
-Besides, there were mango, jackfruit, lemon, drumsticks and many varieties of flowers growing in there.
+When I look at the jackfruits in the market, I dive into my past, reach straight to my childhood.
+I was born and brought up in our maternal grandparent's home until age six.
+The bond kept getting stronger.
+Every summer and winter vacations I had to be there... to be on our maternal grand mom' lap, ride behind the maternal uncles' scooter...
+I was spoilt by their indulgence.... the grandfather loved gardening.
+The house had a big garden surrounded by coconut and beetle nut trees.
+Besides, there were mango, jackfruit, lemon, drumsticks and many varieties of flowers, fruits growing there.
 He used to grow seasonal vegetables too.
 Most of the time I used to be in the garden, playing alone.
-My brother & cousins are much younger than me.
+My brother & cousins are younger to me.

-His jackfruit trees bore fruits in abundance and they were huge sized.
-The Bengalis eat the green ones made into curries and also the ripened juicy ones.... aah...the taste was divine...just cut from the tree and eaten fresh.
-I remember the ordeal of didu on the day she decided to cook green jackfruit curry.
+His jackfruit trees bore fruits in abundance, they were huge sized.
+The Bengalis eat the green ones made into curries, also the ripened juicy ones.... aah...the taste was divine...just cut from the tree and eaten fresh.
+I remember the ordeal of the grandmother on the day she decided to cook green jackfruit curry.
 The maternal uncles used to cut one, rest she took up from dressing it to grinding & pasting the spices to slow cooking it.
 The end product was heavenly, flavourful with a garnish of ghee and Bengali garam masala.
 It feels good to see that the native islanders here love ripe jackfruit, it has some cousin varieties too!
 Also, we easily get the green ones may be because the Southern Indians eat it!

-Now a days the process is easy.... the complex process of removal of its hard skin is no more, its already done and then sold.
+Now a days the process is easy.... the complex process of removal of it's hard skin is no more, its already done and then sold.
 There is no reason why we should not cook it.
-I would take forth the legacy with due respect to all yesteryear women for whom things were not as easy as it is now.
+I would take forth the legacy with due respect to all of the yesteryear women for whom things were not as easy as it is now.
 Only the cutting part is a bit time consuming but when u eat the curry u forget all of the pain.
 We call it "Gaach Patha" literally meaning tree mutton; actually it is a vegetarian dish cooked with a lot of spices to get a mutton curry feel.
 In our family its a no onion, no garlic dish.
 We also use small prawns in this curry but today I kept it pure vegetarian.
-When I do a vegetarian curry with it, the authentic one, I do not use too much of spices!
+When I cook an authentic Bengali vegetarian curry with it, I do not use too many spices!
 I cook a light curry unless I want a duplicate of a mutton curry, that is vegetarian!

 INGREDIENTS :